johnbayko/hicp/docs/articles/intro/Part4/main.rst

-You could write code to manage different languages this way, replacing the strings in the ``hicp`` object when the language is changed, or if changing the language after starting is not supported, the strings can be added once.
+You could write code to manage different languages this way, replacing the strings in the ``hicp`` object when the language is changed, or if changing the language after starting is not supported by the app, the strings can be added once.

 Assign text ID to a string
 ==========================